Non-Owner Car Insurance: What It Is, Cost & Who Needs It

 Non-owner insurance provides liability coverage when you rent cars, but it doesn't cover damage to the rental vehicle itself.
 This means you may still need to purchase the rental company's collision damage waiver (CDW) or loss damage waiver (LDW) for physical damage protection.

-However, having non-owner insurance does eliminate the need for the rental company's liability insurance, which can save you $10-15 per day.
-Always check with your insurance provider about specific rental car coverage before declining rental company insurance.
+However, having non-owner insurance does eliminate the need for the rental company's separate liability add-on, which can save you $10–$15 per day.
+Always check with your insurance provider about specific rental car coverage before declining any rental company insurance.

 Pincher's Pro Tip